Facebook Dating Review, Updated 2022

 Argentina, Bolivia, Brazil, Canada, Chile, Colombia, Ecuador, Guyana, Laos, Malaysia, Mexico, Paraguay, Peru, the Philippines, Singapore, Suriname, Thailand, Uruguay, and Vietnam.

-Facebook Dating will be in Europe by early 2020.
+Facebook Dating is available in Europe since 2020.

 Facebook Dating is a feature within the Facebook app that is intended to serve as an online dating platform for users of either their main site or Instagram.